 The primary objectives of the Chapter are to provide a forum for discussion of fishery issues, increase the awareness of aquatic resource problems in the State, and allow networking of people with common interests.
 Activities of the Michigan Chapter revolve around annual meetings, continuing education workshops, newsletters, and the activities of twelve standing committees.

 By participating in Chapter activities, members grow professionally, help protect our aquatic resources, have fun, and gain a sense of satisfaction in the process.
 We invite you to be a member.
 Annual dues for the Michigan Chapter are $10.00.
-To obtain a membership application, go to the Join Us page.
+To obtain a membership application, go to the Members page.